 - Ideate Dashboard — v3_0.pbit — Power BI Dashboard Template.
 This Power BI template file references the exported data and shows the interactive dashboard visualizations.
-Important — the template file must be moved to the Data Folder.
+Important — the template file must not be moved to the Data Folder.

 - Metric.xlsx.
 This file sets the threshold values that change visualizations from black to red.
-Metric.xlsx file must be moved into the Data Folder.
+Metric.xlsx file must not be moved into the Data Folder.
 You may modify this file to your company’s threshold values.

 - Time Stamp

 - This is the sample Data Folder (.xlsx files).
-It contains a sample dataset to view the visualisation and familiarize yourself with the dashboard.
+It contains a sample dataset to view the visualization and familiarize yourself with the dashboard.
 When the template is first launched, you’ll be prompted to enter the “Folder” location.
 It refers to this folder.
 You can change the data location later or replace the files here with your company’s Ideate Automation exports.
 Only correctly formatted xlsx exports should be placed in this folder.